If your treatment doesn’t work

 Resistance tests can detect changes in the virus and predict which drugs are most likely to work for you.

-If these tests show that you have drug-resistant virus, you and your doctor will need to pick a new combination, one that has the highest chance of controlling the virus in your body.
+If these tests show that you have drug-resistant virus, you and your healthcare provider will need to pick a new combination, one that has the highest chance of controlling the virus in your body.
 For your next combination to be effective, you will need to identify which drugs are no longer working and replace them with drugs that will work against the virus.
 Ideally, the new combination should contain three fully effective drugs.
-Your doctor’s expertise in these situations is crucial.
+Your healthcare provider’s expertise in these situations is crucial.